ManhTrinhNguyen/Kubernetes/README.md

   When I am creating Kubernetes component likes deployment, using kubectl create deployment I have to provide all the option on the CLI
   -> Better practice Kubernetes Configuration files

-  - kubectl apply : take the configuration files as a parameter and does whatever in the file
+  - kubectl apply -f [filename] : take the configuration files as a parameter and does whatever in the file
 ```